Woman, 98, who avoided deportation ‘on brink of destitution’ due to Home Office delay

 Her daughter Mary Wills, a 72-year-old British citizen, who is the sole carer for her mother whom she lives with in Poole, Dorset, told The Independent the pair were struggling to get by without state support.

-The Home Office has been threatened with legal action over the case, with Ms Cothill’s solicitor Jan Doerfel arguing that its delay in making a decision on an application to grant her access to public funds is unlawful.
+The Home Office has been threatened with legal action over the case, with Ms Cothill’s barrister Jan Doerfel arguing that its delay in making a decision on an application to grant her access to public funds is unlawful.

-The 98-year-old, who suffers from end stage heart failure, chronic obstructive pulmonary disease and macular degeneration, causing site loss, was threatened with removal in 2016 after the Home Office refused her appeal to remain in Britain despite her having no relatives in South Africa.
+The 98-year-old, who suffers from end stage heart failure, chronic obstructive pulmonary disease and macular degeneration, causing sight loss, was threatened with removal in 2016 after the Home Office refused her appeal to remain in Britain despite her having no relatives in South Africa.

 The decision was overturned following widespread media coverage of her case and public outcry, which saw 150,000 people sign a petition calling for her to remain in the UK.